Loading...

 Portion Control

-Sprinkle a small amount of cinnamon into your coffee or on the biscuits as it may help improve insulin sensitivity and lower blood sugar levels.
+Sprinkle a little cinnamon into your coffee, which may help in moderating blood sugar levels.

 Mindful Eating